Installed: SunForte Upgrade Kit (15 deg)

 MPPT refers to a feature that allows charge controller to optimize PV output.
 In most PVs, the maximum power point (MPP) at 25°C is at 16.5 VDC or higher, while a typical battery bank is in the 12 to 15 V range.

-is built into PV modules by their manufacturers to compensate for voltage loss when the modules are hot.
+This overhead voltage is built into PV modules by their manufacturers to compensate for voltage loss when the modules are hot.
 Heating a module can cause voltage depression of over 2.5 VDC just from a 25 to 50°C temperature change.The net effect is that PV modules spend most of their lifetime not operating at their MPP.

 This little bit of electronics can enable a PV array to produce about 10 - 30% more output power than it does without MPPT.